-A form of energy associated with the motion (translational, rotational, or vibrational) of atoms and molecules.
-Heat is transferred as a result of a temperature difference, and is conducted through solid and fluid media by conduction, through fluid media by convection, and through empty space by radiation.
+Heat is a form of energy associated with the motion (translational, rotational, or vibrational) of atoms and molecules.
+It is transferred as a result of a temperature difference, and is conducted through solid and fluid media by conduction, through fluid media by convection, and through empty space by radiation.

 The chief observable physical effects of a change in the heat content of a body may include rise in temperature; change of state from solid to liquid (melting), solid to gas (sublimation), and liquid to gas (evaporation); expansion; and electrical effects such as the Peltier effect and Seebeck effect.